Skip to main content

 Push Preview

 Every xano workspace push automatically runs a preview before making any changes.
 The CLI performs a dry-run against your Xano instance and shows you exactly what will happen — then prompts for confirmation before proceeding.
 If there are no changes to apply, the CLI exits with No changes to push.
 If changes are detected, the preview is shown before the confirmation prompt.
+When records are included (--records), the preview also shows record counts per table.

 Summary & Changes